rusefi/panama-specs/README.md

 * existing-users-only
 * full

-Admin API has a dedicated address with .htaccess authentication
+Admin API has a dedicated address some authentication (one hard-coded set of credentials, something plain similar to .htaccess authentication)

 ## User API